ds-turner/intervals/README.md

 #> 12  d    10  15     5        20
 ```

-We can also create a set of intervals that represent the gaps between
+We can also create a set of ints that represent the gaps between the
-the given intervals.
+given ints.

 ``` r
 neg_ints(ints, start, end, id)